gigi-vu2804/StockAnalysisReport_Automation/README.md

 # Stock Analysis and Reporting Automation
+@author: gigivu-2804
+The `stockreport.ipynb` Python script automates the process of
+- Analyze raw stocks data from a csv file,

-The `stockreport.ipynb` Python script provides a comprehensive analysis of stock data, generating reports on the biggest daily movers, average percentage changes, and visualizing stock correlations.
+- Generate reports on the biggest daily movers and average percentage changes of each stock,
+- Store the generated data to a SQL Server (in this case SQLite Database),
+- Generate & save the image of stocks correlation matrix.

 This document outlines the steps required to set up and run the script along with its dependencies.

 ## Dependencies

 The script requires the following Python packages:
 - `pandas`: For data manipulation and analysis.
 - `numpy`: For numerical calculations.
 - `sqlalchemy`: For database interaction.